edgedb/easy-edgedb/README.md

 (The concatenation operator works on arrays too, putting them into a single array.
 So `SELECT ['I', 'am'] ++ ['Jonathan', 'Harker'];` gives `{['I', 'am', 'Jonathan', 'Harker']}`.)

 Let's also change the `Vampire` type to link it to `MinorVampire` from that side instead.
 You'll remember that Count Dracula is the only real vampire, while the others are of type `MinorVampire`.
-That means we need a `MULTI LINK`:
+That means we need a `multi link`:

 ```
 type Vampire extending Person {
   property age -> int16;
-  MULTI LINK slaves -> MinorVampire;
+  multi link slaves -> MinorVampire;
 }
 ```